How to Get Your Partner into Couples Therapy (Without Begging or Fighting)

 Often, the partner who’s unwilling to come to therapy isn’t actually the one in pain—you are.

-And if you’re not willing to create discomfort, nothing is going to change.
+And if you’re not willing to create some discomfort, nothing is going to change.

 So, you must take a stand.